Yungavolucris

-Yungavolucris is a genus of enantiornithean birds.
+Yungavolucris is a genus of enantiornitheans.
 It contains the single species Yungavolucris brevipedalis, which lived in the Late Cretaceous (Maastrichtian, c.70.6 – 66 mya).
 The fossil bones were found in the Lecho Formation at estancia El Brete, Argentina."Yungavolucris brevipedalis" means "Short-footed Yungas bird".
 The generic name, Yungavolucris is after the Yungas region + the Latin volucris, which translates to "bird" (literally "flyer").
 The specific name brevipedalis is from the Latin brevis, which means "short", + pedalis, from the Latin pes, meaning "foot".